RohitD443/Credit_Default_Prediction/README.md

-💳 Credit Default Prediction
+📊 Credit Default Prediction (Classification)

 📌 Overview

-This project predicts credit default risk using machine learning models on financial and demographic data.
+This project predicts credit default risk using various machine learning models on credit scoring data.
-It demonstrates data preprocessing, feature engineering, model building, and evaluation, making it a practical end-to-end ML project for financial risk analytics.
+It demonstrates data preprocessing, feature engineering, and classification modeling techniques commonly used in financial risk analytics.

-The system applies multiple classification algorithms and compares their performance, helping banks and financial institutions assess the probability of a borrower defaulting on a loan.
+The system helps financial institutions identify whether a borrower is likely to default on a loan, improving decision-making and reducing financial risk.

-🎯 Objectives
+🎯 Project Details

-Clean and preprocess real-world credit scoring data

-Handle missing values (median/mode imputation & column drop)

-Encode categorical features and scale numerical features

-Train classification models to predict credit default

-Evaluate models with Accuracy, Precision, Recall, F1 Score, and Confusion Matrix

-⚙️ Tech Stack

-Language: Python 🐍

-Libraries: Pandas, NumPy, Scikit-learn
+- Problem Type: Classification

+- Target Variable: Credit Default
+    -  0 = No Default
+    -  1 = Default

+Goal: Predict whether a person will default on their loan

-Algorithms Implemented:
+⚙️ Techniques & Algorithms

-Logistic Regression (Baseline)
+- Logistic Regression (Baseline)

-Decision Tree Classifier 🌳
+- 🌳 Decision Tree Classifier

-Random Forest Classifier 🌲
+- 🌲 Random Forest Classifier